just-the-docs/just-the-docs-tests/_navigation/exclude/index.md

 - A non-excluded child page or grandchild page does not appear if its parent is excluded.

-- ❌ All ordinary pages are excluded when a collection is added!
+- ✅ Ordinary pages should not be excluded when a collection is added!
-  For example, the navigation panel should start with a link to [README](/README).
+  For example, the navigation panel should start with a link to [Home](/).